Writing by Larry Feign | Home | Books | Blog | Contact

 Those credit card people obviously flunked high school chemistry.
 On the Periodic Table of Elements, gold has an atomic number of 79, platinum is 78.
 Therefore the next posh brand of credit card logically should have been 77--iridium--with osmium, number 76, in reserve as the next elite level after too many riff raff get their calloused hands on Iridium Cards.
 Titanium, number 22, isn't even close.

-The nearest "Premium Redemption Centre" was in Kowloon, inconveniently located halfway between two MTR stations.
+The nearest Premium Redemption Centre was in Kowloon, inconveniently located halfway between two train stations, not a good place to be at the height of south China summer.
 By the time I reached the ancient building I stank and my shirt was stained with dark ovals of sweat.
 The lift was filled with housewives, young office workers and old people, all of us avoiding eye contact with one another, as if ashamed to admit that we were each taking valuable time out of our day to queue up for a free trinket.

 If I ever want to feel good again about credit cards, I'll just have to wait until the next highest metal is issued.
 After Titanium, what?
-If the card companies really want to appeal to Hong Kongers, they need to consult the Periodic Table and select atomic number 88.
+If the card companies really want to appeal to Hong Kongers, they need to consult the Periodic Table and select lucky atomic number 88.
 That's radium.

 I can imagine going out to dinner with colleagues.
 I grab the bill, take out my wallet and say: